hatellezp/Key_detection/README.md

 * 1: clean unzipped data
 * 2: clean temporary *.h5
 * 3: clean the result model *.h5

-The script is accumulatory, calling with 2 will perfomr 0,1 and 2.
+The depth value is increasing, calling with 2 will perform 0,1 and 2.
 Default is 1.

 ```bash